Deeplus/DSpot-Combination-Improvement-Score/README.md

 ```
 ## Result

+Each record will be saved in the file folder named `Result` as the csv format.
-The result data will be saved in the file folder named `Result` as the text format.
+The result will be saved in the file named `CIS.csv` as the csv format.